Motor neurone disease

 The Florey has an outstanding program of research in MND using patient-derived stem cell based and animal models.
 Our research using cutting edge techniques spans key areas in MND, including protein folding, energy metabolism, support cells, immune cells, gene and stem cell therapy approaches.

-We have a strong focus on drug discovery, high throughput screening and translational medicine with the ultimate goal to develop effective treatments and a cure for MND.
+In Associate Professor Brad Turner's laboratory, we have a strong focus on drug discovery, high throughput drug screening and translational medicine with the ultimate goal to develop effective treatments and a cure for MND.

 The future of MND research - high throughput drug discovery

 Associate Professor Bradley Turner is a NHMRC-ARC Dementia Research Leadership Fellow and Head of the Motor Neurone Disease Laboratory, here at The Florey.